Dr Nir Grossman (principle investigator)

 Jean Rintoul (PhD student)

-Jean Rintoul is a PhD student in the Division of Brain Sciences, Department of Medicine.
+Jean Rintoul is a PhD student at the UK Dementia Research Institute, registered in the Department of Brain Sciences.
 She investigates novel strategies to achieve better focal resolution in non-invasive neuromodulation.
-Her research involves simulation of both electric and acoustic fields, novel hardware development, as well as in-vivo experimentation.
+Her research involves non-invastive simulation, novel hardware development, as well as in vivo experimentation.

 Prior to joining Jean worked in industry on projects such as the Emotiv EEG BCI system, an open source electrical impedance tomography system, and a bioimpedance spectroscopy solution for neurogenic bladder disorder.